atournayre/framework/docs/doc/collections.md

 - `CollectionTrait` to provide the basic functionality to create a collection of objects.
 - `NumericCollectionTrait` to provide the basic functionality to create a collection of numeric objects.
 - `StaticCollectionTrait` to provide the basic functionality to create a static collection of objects.
+- `CollectionAsMapTrait` to provide the basic functionality to create a collection of objects as a map.
+- `CollectionAsListTrait` to provide the basic functionality to create a collection of objects as a list.

 ### Assertions
 Use assertions to validate the type of objects in the collection when creating named constructors.